 Cohort Default Rates.
 Under the HEA, an institution may lose its eligibility to participate in certain Title IV programs if the rates at which the institution's students default on their federal student loans exceed specified percentages.
 The U.S. Department of Education calculates these rates for each institution on an annual basis, based on the number of students who have defaulted, not the dollar amount of such defaults.
 Each institution that participated in the FFEL/Direct Loan program and/or participates in the Direct Loan program receives a FFEL/Direct Loan cohort default rate for each federal fiscal year based on defaulted program loans.
 A federal fiscal year is October 1 through September 30.
-Beginning in September 2012, the U.S. Department of Education began to calculate an institution's annual cohort default rate based on two methodologies: the rate at which borrowers scheduled to begin repayment on their loans in one federal fiscal year default on those loans by the end of the next federal fiscal year default on those loans by the end of the second succeeding federal fiscal year (the "Three-Year CDR").
+Beginning in September 2012, the U.S. Department of Education began to calculate an institution's annual cohort default rate based on two methodologies: the rate at which borrowers scheduled to begin repayment on their loans in one federal fiscal year (the "Two-Year CDR"); and the rate at which borrowers scheduled to begin repayment on their loans in one federal fiscal year default on those loans by the end of the second succeeding federal fiscal year (the "Three-Year CDR").

 Under the Two-Year CDR, if an institution's FFEL/Direct Loan cohort default rate equals or exceeds 25% for each of the three most recent federal fiscal years, it no longer will be eligible to participate in the FFEL/Direct Loan and Pell programs for the remainder of the federal fiscal year in which the U.S. Department of Education determines that such institution has lost its eligibility and for the two subsequent federal fiscal years.
 If an institution's FFEL/Direct Loan cohort default rate exceeds 40% for any single fiscal year, it no longer will be eligible to participate in the Direct Loan program for the remainder of the federal fiscal year in which the U.S. Department of Education determines that such institution has lost its eligibility and for the two subsequent federal fiscal years.
-If, at any given point, an institution's Perkins cohort default rate equals or exceeds 50% for each of the three most recent federal fiscal years, it no longer will be eligible to participate in the Perkins programs for the remainder of the federal fiscal year, in which the U.S. Department of Education determines that such institution has lost its eligibility and for the two subsequent federal fiscal years, it no longer will be eligible to participate in the Perkins programs for the remainder of the federal fiscal year, in which the U.S. Department of Education determines that such institution has lost its eligibility and for the two subsequent federal fiscal years.
+If, at any given point, an institution's Perkins cohort default rate equals or exceeds 50% for each of the three most recent federal fiscal years, it no longer will be eligible to participate in the Perkins programs for the remainder of the federal fiscal year, in which the U.S. Department of Education determines that such institution has lost its eligibility and for the two subsequent federal fiscal years.